 Study major works of English and Anglophone literature in a London context.
 Learn from Columbia faculty whose work engages the city's literary culture.
 View London as your classroom through regular outings to urban sites.
 Experience British university life and pursue your academic interests at the prestigious Queen Mary University of London!

 The Columbia University in London Program, under the direction of Columbia's Department of English and Comparative Literature, is in partnership with Queen Mary University of London (QMUL).
 The program is offered in the fall term and is open to Columbia and Barnard undergraduates from all disciplines.

 One faculty member from Columbia's English and Comparative Literature department leads the program.
 That faculty member crafts and teaches a version of the program's Global Seminar, London as Literature, that draws upon their areas of expertise.
 The Global Seminar gives you the opportunity to study and contextualize literary texts in their immediate geographical and cultural settings.
 This allows you not only to deepen your understanding of the works, but also the city itself.

 In addition to the Columbia-taught Global Seminar, you enroll in two or three QMUL courses.
-QMUL offers coursework across a broad range of disciplines, including physical and natural sciences, business and management, engineering, humanities, and social sciences.
+QMUL offers coursework across a broad range of disciplines, including physical and natural sciences, engineering, humanities, and social sciences.

 Eligibility and Application